-Our consolidated financial statements are presented in our reporting currency, the U.S. dollar.
-Certain of our foreign operations are measured using the local currency as the functional currency.
-The assets and liabilities of our foreign operations which are denominated in other currencies are translated to U.S dollars using the exchange rates as of the balance sheet date.
+Our consolidated financial statements are presented in our reporting currency, the United States dollar.
+Our German and United Kingdom operations are measured using the local currency as the functional currency.
+The assets and liabilities of our foreign operations which are denominated in other currencies are translated to United States dollars using the exchange rates as of the balance sheet date.
 Revenues and expenses are translated at the average exchange rates for the applicable period.
 The resulting translation adjustments are recorded as a component of accumulated other comprehensive income (loss) on the consolidated balance sheets.

 Occasionally, we enter into transactions that are denominated in currencies other than our functional currency.
 At each balance sheet date, we translate these asset or liability accounts to our functional currency and record unrealized transaction gains or losses.
 When these assets or liabilities settle, we record realized transaction gains or losses.
-These realized and unrealized gains or losses are included in the accompanying consolidated statements of income under the caption, "Other, net."
+These realized and unrealized gains or losses are included in the accompanying consolidated statements of income (loss) under the caption, "Other, net."